Digital Folklife Lab

 Supporting

 We offer fifteen hours of free technical support to artists working with the Digital Folklife Lab.
 You can use this time to learn how to edit a song, set up a photo shoot, or to learn a new piece of equipment.
-Training is provided by rob Hinkal—a musician and technical guru—who can walk you through each step toward your next digital project.
+Training is provided by Rob Hinkal—a musician and technical guru—who can walk you through each step toward your next digital project.

 Equipment